r-pufky/steam/README.md

 linux and windows servers can be hosted using this image.

 ## How it Runs
-The docker image contains a base debian install with wine (windows support) and an up to date steamcmd utility installed.
+The docker image contains a base ubuntu install with wine (windows support) and an up to date steamcmd utility installed.

 After start, OS, steamcmd and dedicated server are updated based on